 Equality of women and men

 Since 2010, the IPB has continuously carried the Total-E-Quality award (PDF) and has again recieved this title for the years 2019 to 2021.
 The jury's decision states that:

-Quote: "The IPB, with its traditional commitment to equality and diversity, has created solid structures that are flanked by a series of tailor-made measures. [...]
+"The IPB, with its traditional commitment to equality and diversity, has created solid structures that are flanked by a series of tailor-made measures. [...]
 With the Equal Opportunities Circle, its great commitment to young scientists and its new service agreement on teleworking, the Institute is making a good start here."

 Equality between women and men